leaurix/PrototypeHybridScheduler/Readme.txt

 # 👨‍💻 Developers

-Developed as part of a university research project on hybrid optimization systems and automated academic scheduling.
+Developed as part of a university research project focused on hybrid optimization systems and automated academic scheduling.

 ---